 The country generated significantly less electricity from coal-fired power stations in the first half of this year.
 Generation from brown coal was down by 21% and hard coal was down by 24%.
 Emissions from its power sector fell by 20 million tons of CO2–19% of total emission– pointing at a dramatic shift in the country’s energy industry and carbon footprint.

-Currently, more than 40% of Germany’s electricity generation–approximately 157 terawatt-hours–for the public power supply comes from wind, solar, biomass, and hydropower.
+Currently, more than 40% of Germany’s electricity generation–approximately 157 terawatt-hours–for the public power supply comes from renewable sources, such as wind, solar, biomass, and hydropower.